 If you’re good with your hands, there’s always helping people to hang those tv’s, assembling new desks or installing a Nest to keep it cool.
 You could connect the services together, and that’s a car payment.

 How you make money is entirely up to you – there are plenty of ways in Chicago.
 It’s the city of the hustle.
 The town values hard work, and while they say New York is the city that never sleeps, Chicago is a city that never takes a break.
 What’s your favorite side hustle?
-We’d love to know.
+As an on-demand staffing agency that provides Chicago staffing, we’d love to know.
 Drop us a comment or just check out the rest of the Adia blog.
 There’s a little something for everyone.